How to Know If You Are Ready for Marriage

 Have you seen each other under sustained stress?

-Early relationship is often during a period when life is relatively stable.
-The real test of a partnership is how two people treat each other when things are difficult — under financial pressure, during illness, after a loss, in exhaustion.
-If you haven't seen your partner under genuine sustained stress, you have an incomplete picture of who they are in the relationship that marriage requires.
+Early relationship is often during a period when life is relatively stable — before major career upheaval, serious illness, financial difficulty, loss.
+The real test of a partnership is how two people treat each other when things are difficult.
+Under financial pressure, during illness, after a loss, in exhaustion — these reveal things that good times conceal.

 How do you handle conflict, and has it improved over time?